IDREsandbox/vsim/docs/multithreading.md

 ## Solutions:

+- Current solution: VSimRoot::copy() copies the everything from one root to another
+    - on load: create a new root, copy it from thread to main
+    - on save: save main root
 - Rewrite everything without QObject
     - have a signalling layer between data and gui NarrativeSignals : GroupSignals, SlideSignals, etc
     - too much work just to support threaded loading